Shashwat05-lab/Pokemon-Battle-Simulator/README.md

 Shashwat Dobhal

-OVERVIEW
-This program is a simple Pokemon battle simulator.
+OVERVIEW: This program is a simple Pokemon battle simulator.

-Running the Program
-Make sure all python files are in the same directory.
+Running the Program: Make sure all python files are in the same directory.
+This includes: battle.py, main.py, pokemon_battle.py, pokemon.py
-This includes:
-    1. battle.py
-    2. main.py
-    3. pokemon_battle.py
-    4. pokemon.py

 Make sure your data file is in CSV format and is present in Requirement Directory